 Talk with your attorney.
-Meet with Jill Gregory, a Personal Family Lawyer®, to receive the guidance you need to properly administer the estate.
+Schedule a Trust & Estate Administration Session with Jill Gregory to receive the guidance you need to properly administer the estate.
 Any fees incurred will be paid out of the estate, not your pocket.
-And the advice you get will be invaluable.
+The advice you get will be invaluable.

 Here are some actions which estate executors may need to take to properly administer the estate: